awslabs/aws-video-transcriber/docs/en-branded/deployment.md

 4. Enter the CloudFront URL into **Value** text box, not including https://.
 For example: xxxxxx.cloudfront.cn.

-  You can get CloudFront URL from the solution AWS CloudFormation stack **Outputs** page.
+  You can get CloudFront URL from the solution Amazon CloudFormation stack **Outputs** page.

 5. Choose **Create records**.